anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 project.

-This document uses the term “project” when referring to OpenStack services and “tenant” (RM Section :ref:`ref_model:chapters/chapter03:virtual resources`) to represent an independently manageable logical pool of resources.
+This document uses the term “project” when referring to OpenStack services and “tenant” (RM Section "Virtual resources") to represent an independently manageable logical pool of resources.

 Cloud partitioning: Host Aggregates, Availability Zones